NickSeyler/My-Java-Code-1/README.md

 # My-Java-Practice #

+Java code that was written to sharpen my skills, not only in Java syntax but also in the concepts of object oriented programming.

 ## Java-Set-1 ##

 My first set of java code, and the first code I've ever created.
 The code consists of simple uses of println, scanner, mathematical expressions.